hrtechifyed/GrowwithHR-Version2/ROADMAP.md

 - `url`
 - `jurisdiction`
 - `sourceType`
-- `retrievedAt` or review date where appropriate
+- a review date where appropriate
 - `notes`
 - `official`